1 dead, 11 others injured in North Carolina overnight shooting

 HICKORY, N.C.
-(AP) — One person is dead and at least 11 others were injured in a mass shooting during a party at a western North Carolina residence, according to the Catawba County Sheriff's Office.
+(AP) — One person is dead and at least 11 others have been injured in a mass shooting that broke out during a party in western North Carolina, authorities said Sunday.

-The shooting took place at about 12:45 a.m.
-Sunday in Hickory, a city in Catawba County.
+The shooting took place at about 12:45 a.m. in Hickory, the Catawba County Sheriff's Office said.

-One victim is in critical condition and ten others are in serious condition at the hospital, according to the Sheriff's Office.
-The North Carolina State Bureau of Investigation and the Hickory Police Department are investigating.
-The Federal Bureau of Investigation is also assisting.
+One victim was in critical condition and 10 others were hospitalized in serious condition, the sheriff's office said.

+The North Carolina State Bureau of Investigation and the Hickory Police Department are investigating the shooting.
+The Federal Bureau of Investigation is also assisting in the case.
 No arrests have been made and the number of shots fired is not yet known.

 Keep Reading

-Note: This story has been updated to correct that the total number of victims, including the person who died, is 12 and not 11 overall.